thosgood/this-weeks-finds/markdown/101-150/week127.md

 $$Z = \int ( \int \exp(-\langle X, \Delta X\rangle) dX) f(g) d[g]$$
 where $f(g)$ is some function of the metric.
 There's a perfectly explicit formula for this function, but your eyeballs would fall out if I showed it to you.
-Anyway, the real point is that IN 26 DIMENSIONS AND ONLY IN 26 DIMENSIONS, the integrand
+Anyway, the real point is that
+**in 26 dimensions and only in 26 dimensions**, the integrand
 $$( \int \exp(-\langle X, \Delta X\rangle) dX) f(g)$$
 is invariant under rescalings of the metric (as well as diffeomorphisms).
 In other words, the conformal anomaly in